How does the FDA regulate dietary supplements?

 Formulation of Dietary Supplements

-The definition of a dietary supplement, as established in the 1994 law, encompasses “vitamins, minerals, herbals and other botanicals, as well as amino acids and other dietary substances used to supplement the diet, and any concentrate, metabolite, constituent or extract of those items.”
+The definition of a dietary supplement, as established in DSHEA, encompasses “vitamins, minerals, herbals and other botanicals, as well as amino acids and other dietary substances used to supplement the diet, and any concentrate, metabolite, constituent or extract of those items.”
 It is the manufacturer’s responsibility to be able to conduct testing for every ingredient they use.
-That testing is used to prove that their product is exactly what they say it is and as potent as they claim.
+That testing is used to prove that their product is exactly what they say it is and is as potent as they claim.
 Those tests may be for final product or as an ingredient sold to another manufacturer.

 In instances of business to business sales, it is also the obligation of the buyer to validate the claims of the seller.
 When an audit or product incident occurs, the FDA will validate not only the results of the tests but that the tests are appropriate and accurate.

 If a product is being sold to a consumer the manufacturer must be able to prove that every batch of the product meets the claims made on the product label.
 Whatever company has their name on the label is responsible for the claims made on the label; whether it is the manufacturer or an Own Label Distributor (OLD).
 This is done by keeping records of their ingredient lab results and what batches those ingredients went into.